Can You Eat Grapes While Breastfeeding?

 2. Should I avoid eating grapes if my baby has a grape allergy?

-There is no specific research to suggest that you cannot consume grapes if your child has an allergy.
-If you’re certain your child is allergic to grapes, consult your healthcare provider before consuming them when breastfeeding.
+No specific research suggests that you cannot consume grapes if your child has an allergy.
+If you’re certain your child is allergic to grapes, consult your healthcare provider before consuming them to understand the fruits to avoid while breastfeeding.

 3. Is there a recommended time of day to eat grapes while breastfeeding?